-Before your students read a new text, read through it and select key words that are essential to understanding the text.
+Before introducing your students to a new text, read through it and select key words that are essential to understanding the text.

 After selecting the essential words, give your students a quick pretest to assess their current knowledge of the selected words.

-If you have ELLs who score high on the pretest, you can challenge them by taking the words to “the next level” when you present them.
+If you have students who score high on the pretest, you can challenge them by taking the words to “the next level” when you present them.
 More on that later!